mycoboco/ocelot/doc/cel/opt.md

-When it is necessary to compare a string argument (that is from an argument of the `OPT_TYPE_STR` type) with a set of strings to set a variable to an integral value depending on the string, `opt_val()` would help in most cases; see an example in `opt.c`.
+When it is necessary to compare a string argument (that is from an argument of the `OPT_TYPE_STR` type) with a set of strings to set a variable to an integral value depending on the string, `opt_val()` would help in most cases; see a commented-out example in `opt.c`.

-As `opt_prase()` reports that all options have been inspected, a program is granted an access to remaining non-option arguments.
-These operands are inspected as if they were only arguments to the program.
+As `opt_prase()` reports that all options have been inspected, a program is granted an access to remaining non-option arguments; or with unrecognized options if you choose to do.
+These operands (and options) are inspected as if they were only arguments to the program.

 Because `opt_init()` allocates storages for duplicating pointers to program arguments, `opt_free()` should be invoked in order to avoid memory leakage after handling operands has finished.

-`opt_abort()` is a function that stops recognition of options being performed by `conf_parse()`.
+`opt_abort()` is a function that stops recognition of options being performed by `opt_parse()`.
 All remaining options are regarded as operands.
 It is useful when a program introduces an option stopper like `--` for its own purposes.

 `opt.c` contains an example designed to use as many facilities of the library